nnance/dashboard-material-ui-ts-react/README.md

 Added the [Dashboard template](https://github.com/mui-org/material-ui/tree/master/docs/src/pages/getting-started/templates/dashboard) and converted it to TypeScript

-## Branches

-### Server

-There is a server branch with extended documentation that has an express server that serves the dashboard data and the static web application once it's built
+Added express server using [Express application generator](https://expressjs.com/en/starter/generator.html) and converted the generated source to TypeScript.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run app:start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.